pharo-ide/Commander/Commander-Core.package/CmdCommandActivationStrategy.class/README.md

 	command readParametersFromContext:  context
 	command prepareFullExecutionInContext: context
 	command execute.
-Iinitialization logic of the command depends on the type of activation strategy.
+Initialization logic of the command depends on the type of activation strategy.
 For example drag and drop activation will require two steps to prepare command:
 	command prepareExecutionInDragContext: aToolContext
-First step will initialize state of command which is available from the context of drag operation.
+It will initialize the state of command which is available from the context of drag operation.
 	command prepareExecutionInDropContext: aToolContext
-And last step will initialize state of command in context of drop operation.
+It will initialize the state of command in the context of drop operation.

-For details look at CmdDragAndDropCommandActivation comment.
+Look at CmdCommand and CmdCommandActivator for details on these logic.

 I also provide simple method to work with all commands using activators prepared for the given context:
-	activationStrategyClass activateAllInContext: aToolContext by: [:activator | ] You can also collect all activators:
-	activationStrategyClass creatActivatorsExecutableInContext: aToolContext
+	activationStrategyClass activateAllInContext: aToolContext by: [:activator | ] Also you can collect all these activators: activationStrategyClass creatActivatorsExecutableInContext: aToolContext

-While you can ask declared activators for such questions generally they supposed to be used only as prototypes.
-Declared activators create ready to use activators which keep information about current context and able to execute command.
-To create new instance use following expression:
-	readyActivator := declaredActivator newActivationFor: aToolContext I implement convinient method to iterate only executable commands: activatorClass allExecutableIn: aToolContext do: [:readyActivator | ] For ready activator instance I also create new instance of command with possibiity to initialize state using given context: command readParametersFromContext:  aToolContext

-Look at commands comments for details on this method.

-Ready activator can execute command:
-	readyActivator executeCommand
-I perform it in three steps:
-1) #prepareCommandForExecution.
-Command should retrieve all state required for execution from activation context.
-By default I ask command to prepare full execution:
-	CmdCommandActivator>>prepareCommandForExecution
-		actualActivationContext prepareExecutionOf: command
-During preparation commands can break execution by signalling CmdCommandAborted.
-For example It should happen if user cancel some confirmation dialog during command preparation.

-2) Command execution.
-All logic is implemented by command itself (#execute method).

-3) Applying execution result to activation context.
-I also delegate processing to command itself:
-	CmdCommandActivator>>applyCommandResult
-		actualActivationContext applyResultOf: command
-Idea is to be able interact with application when command completes.
-For example if user creates new package from browser then at the end of command browser should open created package.

-For more details look at CmdCommand comments.

 Internal Representation and Key Implementation Points.

     Instance Variables
-	id:		<Symbol>
-	command:		<CmdCommand>
-	activationContextClass:		<CmdToolContext class>	activator declaration context
-	actualActivationContext:		<CmdToolContext>	active execution context
+	contextDefinition:		<CmdContextDefinition>	definition of the context where command can be activated